gambitproject/gambit/doc/algorithms.rst

 liap
 ----

-Reads a game on standard input and computes approximate Nash equilibria using a function minimization approach.
+Computes approximate Nash equilibria using a function minimization approach.

 This procedure searches for equilibria by generating random starting points and using conjugate gradient descent to minimize the Lyapunov